Scalable One-Pass Optimisation of High-Dimensional Weight-Update Hyperparameters by Implicit Differentiation: Experiments

 \paragraph{UCI Energy: Sensitivity Study}

 Finally, we consider a range of update intervals $T$ and look-back distances $i$ on UCI~Energy, performing 400 hyperparameter updates from 100 random initialisations on each, using \emph{Ours$^\text{WD+LR+M}$}.
 We plot the median final test losses for each choice of $T$ and $i$ to the right of Figure~\ref{fig:MainAnalyticalToyAblation}, and also the median performance with no HPO (\emph{Random}), which we outperform in every case.
 Performance generally improves with larger $T$ --- likely because the total number of weight updates increases with $T$, since the number of hyperparameter updates is fixed at 400.
-Performance also improves with smaller $i$.
-While a larger $i$ gives more terms in our approximating series \eqref{eq:BestResponseApproximation}, these extra terms become more and more biased: they are evaluated at the current weight values instead of at the progressively more different past weight values.
-We theorise a smaller $i$ avoids some of this bias, improving performance.
+While increasing $i$ gives more terms in our approximating series \eqref{eq:BestResponseApproximation}, these extra terms become more and more biased: they are evaluated at the current weight values instead of at the progressively more different past weight values.
+We theorise this trade-off explains the more complex relationship between $i$ and final performance.
 More details are given in Appendix~\ref{sec:AppendixSensitivityStudy}.